zlatnaspirala/zlatnaspirala/README.md

 ## zlatnaspirala/goldenspiral software

 zlatnaspirala/zlatnaspirala is just github readme template. it is my first touch with javaScript.
-It is funny but this webgl app works on android 3 from 2007.
+It is funny but this webgl app works on android 3 from 2007 [opengles1.1].
 Modern version and scene object orientend version of this code is matrix-engine.
 Matrix-engine comes with click trigger raycast, bvh animation, transformations, video/camera/canvas2d active textures and more.
 Matrix-engine at the moment support only opengle300 SL ver but can be manual downgraded to the 1.1 [1.1 openglews will limit engine features]
+Safir is simple direct DOM update with own return render `<div></div>` based on ECMA6 special on CustomEvent and literals - i figure why vanilla is best and i push rerender principe in secound plan.
+Updating direct html tag mehanics with optimal arg `LEVEL of saving content` [in fly, session storage, local storage ].
+Nidza.js is 2dcanvas oriented but also i put special webgl/glmatrix basic/custom shaders for webGL surface.

 ### Global shema for zlatnaspirala software